 Potentially the growing markets for biofuel present an economic opportunity for producers of wood waste.
 The demand for sources of renewable energy is rapidly increasing.
-The UK government has a target of providing 20% of energy from renewable sources by 2035.
+The UK government has a target of providing 100% of energy from renewable sources by 2035.
 The goal was outlined during the Conservative Party conference on October 2021.
 Building on the government’s target to cut CO2 emissions by 78% by 2035 compared with 1990 levels and comes amid a period of stress in the UK energy system caused by rising international gas prices.

 Biofuel, the energy from natural materials including wood, is part of this renewable mix and therefore the demand for wood, whether virgin wood or waste wood, for use as a biofuel is rapidly increasing.
 This provides an economic opportunity for the joinery industry, but also some challenges.

 • Currently, there is considerable confusion and lack of understanding over the use of wood waste as a biofuel, and the types of waste material which can, or cannot, be used

 • Improved communication mechanisms are required to advise the timber industry on wood waste legislation and its use in biomass energy

 • There is an potential emerging inconsistency in the policies for producing renewable energy and the waste hierarchy principles which seek to reuse and recycle resources before burning them

 Burning virgin timber as a biofuel will have the opposite effect.
 It is less environmentally and economically sensible to divert product that could be re-used effectively by sectors such as the panels industry or other important value-adding manufacturing industries.
 Burning wood is greener than burning coal in the long term but power stations should only burn wood that has no other use and would otherwise go to landfill, rather than trees straight from our forests.
 Subsidies here can have a distorting effect and divert timber away from primary use.